 Got questions, or need help getting involved?
 Contact Renae Newmiller, Director of Local and Global Engagement.

 Jan.
 15, Bulla Youth Building, 10 a.m. – 12 p.m.

 To celebrate the life and legacy of Dr. Martin Luther King, Jr., we are teaming up with Rise Against Hunger to package 20,000 meals for countries experiencing extreme hunger.
 Make MLK Day a day on, not off.
 Sign-up here!

 HELP FAMILIES EXPERIENCING HOMELESSNESS

 As part of a network of churches called Family Promise, we welcome families who are temporarily experiencing homelessness, and provide housing and meals on the third floor of our original campus for a week at a time, four-five times a year.
 Each host week takes many hands, and we’d love for you to join us!
-Here’s how you can help (click the links to email our Family Promise team members in charge of various areas):
+Here’s how you can help, and contact links:

 UPCOMING MISSION TRIPS